 We’ve all seen viral videos of people still under anesthesia after wisdom teeth surgery saying odd or amusing things.
 That’s just the anesthesia wearing off, which is a good reminder not to drive yourself to your wisdom teeth extraction procedure.
 Make sure to have a ride home after your procedure because you will not be in a safe state to drive.

 After surgery, you will only be able to eat soft foods.
 Avoid alcohol, caffeine, and smoking.
 These activities can lead to more pain and complications like dry sockets.
 You may want to get milkshakes or smoothies, but if you do, eat it with a spoon, have it mixed thinner and drink it without the use of a straw.
 Using a straw can cause more problems then you think because of the suction created by the straw; if you suck too hard you could actually rip your stitches open or create a dry socket.

-In most cases, people recover from wisdom teeth surgery in just 3-4 days.
-If your teeth were impacted, it could take anywhere from 1-3 weeks.
-The incision from wisdom teeth extraction surgery will not completely heal for a few months, so you still have to be cognizant of that as it could re-open or develop an infection.
+In most cases, people recover from wisdom teeth surgery in 3-4 days.
+If your teeth were impacted, however, it could take anywhere from 1-3 weeks.
+The incision from the extraction surgery will not completely heal for a few months, so you still have to be cognizant of that, as it could re-open or develop an infection.
 Take care of your dental hygiene and be aware of any signs of trouble.

 The day after surgery, you can go back to doing most of your normal daily activities, but there will be a few activities you can not resume to ensure your stitches don’t get dislodged.

 What to Do for Home Recovery After Wisdom Teeth Surgery?